Ranked #3 by GamePro Media and the Princeton Review for video game design.

 Facilities

-We just moved into the new URBN Center.
+We are located in the URBN Center.
 Here are some on Flickr.

 Game Engines